What is Toronto's drug checking service?

 How do I get my drugs checked?

-Toronto’s drug checking service is free, anonymous, and available to everyone.
-Accepted samples include a substance (10 mg of powder, crystals, rocks, or a pill, blotter, or a small amount of liquid) and drug equipment after it’s been used (a used cooker or filter, or leftover liquid from a syringe).
+Accepted samples include drugs (10 mg of powder, crystals, rocks, or a crushed bit of a pill, a small piece of blotter, or a small amount of liquid) and drug equipment after it’s been used (a used cooker or filter, or leftover liquid from a syringe).
+There are some samples we do not accept, including organics – like cannabis, mushrooms, or anything THC-, CBD-, or nicotine-related – as well as hormones, steroids, vitamins, and performance enhancers (refer to our terms of service for more detail).

 Samples are collected at five harm reduction agencies in Toronto where supervised consumption services are also offered, known as collection sites:

-How does Toronto’s drug checking service work?
+How does Toronto’s Drug Checking Service work?

 Samples are transported from the harm reduction agencies where they are collected to a nearby laboratory at the Centre for Addiction and Mental Health or St. Michael’s Hospital, known as analysis sites, to be analyzed.

-Toronto’s drug checking service is one of a few pilot projects that received funding from Health Canada to prevent overdose.
 This service operates by way of exemptions from the Government of Canada’s Controlled Drugs and Substances Act.

-Members: Centre for Addiction and Mental Health | Moss Park Consumption and Treatment Services | Parkdale Queen West Community Health Centre | South Riverdale Community Health Centre | Toronto Public Health | Unity Health Toronto
+Members: Centre for Addiction and Mental Health | Moss Park Consumption and Treatment Service | Parkdale Queen West Community Health Centre | South Riverdale Community Health Centre | St. Michael’s Hospital, a site of Unity Health Toronto | Toronto Public Health | TRIP!
+Project

-Collaborators: Alliance for Collaborative Drug Checking | British Columbia Centre on Substance Use | Canadian Centre on Substance Use and Addiction | Health Canada’s Drug Analysis Service | Health Canada’s Office of Controlled Substances | META:PHI | National Safer Supply Community of Practice | Office of the Chief Coroner for Ontario | Ontario Harm Reduction Network | Ontario Poison Centre | Public Health Ontario | Toronto Harm Reduction Alliance | Toronto Opioid Overdose Action Network | Toronto Paramedic Services | Vancouver Island Drug Checking Project
+Partners and collaborators: Alliance for Collaborative Drug Checking | British Columbia Centre on Substance Use | Canadian Centre on Substance Use and Addiction | Centre on Drug Policy Evaluation | Four Counties Addictions Services Team | Fred Victor | Health Canada’s Drug Analysis Service | Health Canada’s Office of Controlled Substances | META:PHI | National Safer Supply Community of Practice | Office of the Chief Coroner for Ontario | Ontario Harm Reduction Network | Ontario Poison Centre | Ontario’s Centre of Forensic Sciences | Peterborough Public Health | Public Health Ontario | Regent Park Community Health Centre | Registered Nurses’ Association of Ontario | Seaton House | Street Health | Toronto Harm Reduction Alliance | Toronto Opioid Overdose Action Network | Toronto Paramedic Services | Vancouver Island Drug Checking Project

-Funders: Health Canada’s Substance Use and Addictions Program | St. Michael’s Hospital Foundation
+Funders: Health Canada’s Substance Use and Addictions Program | Ontario’s Ministry of Health | Public Health Agency of Canada | St. Michael’s Hospital Foundation

-Toronto’s drug checking service works closely with service users, and people who use drugs more broadly, to ensure the program meets the needs of the community it is intended to serve.
+Toronto’s Drug Checking Service works closely with service users, and people who use drugs more broadly, to ensure the program meets the needs of the community it is intended to serve.

 Acknowledgments